AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 AI Applyd wins on ATS scoring, resume rewriting, interview prep, and actual auto-apply that fills complex forms on company career pages.
 It is the full stack.

 Simplify Copilot wins if you only want a free Chrome extension that autofills basic form fields across job boards.
 It is an autofill tool wearing an AI hat.
+For more on this, see the safe auto-apply playbook.

 If you are serious about landing interviews in 2026, pick AI Applyd.
 If you just want to skip retyping your name and address, Simplify is fine.